peedy2495/ansible-nexus-repositories/README.md

 ## Prerequisites

 - You have to load the user's password into the variable `nexusPwd`
-- You have to load json content defining your required repositories into the variable `nexus_repos`.
+- You have to load json content defining your required repositories into the variable `nexusRepos`.

 For example loading the content from a json file:
 ```yaml